 Imagine yourself feeling uncharacteristically off-colour, wanting to see a doctor, but having to navigate social distance protocols and covid screening at the emergency centre.
 This was Phil Bowyer’s experience when he almost collapsed at home after a shower.read more

 We Need You

-The Philips Search & Rescue Trust’s rescue helicopters can be airborne in 10 minutes, and in a life and death situation, this speed and agility can make all the difference.
-It is the timely assistance that the rescue helicopters provides that can reduce disability and improve survival – the sooner resuscitation and treatment begins the greater chance of patient recovery.
+Your rescue helicopter can be airborne in 10 minutes and, in a life or death situation, this speed and agility can make all the difference.
+The timely assistance that rescue helicopters provide can reduce disability and improve survival – the sooner treatment begins, the greater chance of patient recovery.

-Without community support, your rescue helicopter would not be able to remain operational on a 24/7, 365 basis, which would mean a serious delay in people being rescued, or transported to and from hospital facilities for urgent treatment.
+Without your support, your rescue helicopter would not be able to remain operational on a 24/7, 365 day a year basis.
+This could mean a serious delay in people being rescued or transported to hospital for urgent treatment.

 Support your rescue helicopter and make a lifesaving difference.